rohan-sharma82/visionagri/README.md

 ### **Slide 4: Feasibility & Viability**

 **Analysis of Feasibility:**
-- **Technical Feasibility:** The tech stack (Next.js, Genkit, Vercel Postgres) is modern, well-documented, and designed for scalability.
+- **Technical Feasibility:** The tech stack (Next.js, Genkit, Supabase) is modern, well-documented, and designed for scalability.
 The use of managed services reduces infrastructure overhead.
 - **Economic Feasibility:** The operational cost is low due to the serverless architecture.
 The platform can be offered on a freemium model, with premium features for larger agricultural enterprises.
 - **Operational Feasibility:** The multilingual and voice-enabled interface ensures the platform is usable by the target demographic with minimal training.